huzaifa1090/ObjectCompose-1/README.md

 ##  Datasets
 <sup>([top](#contents))</sup>

-Note: The generated datasets link will be made publically available after the submission reviews.
+Note: The generated datasets link will be publicly available after we get manuscript reviews.

 ### Background Generation by ObjectCompose
  <table>